← Blog / SMS Marketing

 Frequently Asked Questions

-What is the best free SMS app for Shopify?
+What is the best free Shopify SMS app in 2026?

-Klaviyo offers the most capable free SMS tier — 150 free SMS credits per month with access to the full automation builder.
-Omnisend includes 60 free SMS per month on its free plan.
-Both require you to pay per message beyond the free allocation.
-For testing purposes, Klaviyo's free tier provides enough volume to validate whether SMS drives meaningful revenue for your store before you invest in a paid plan.
+Klaviyo's free tier is the strongest starting point in 2026 — 150 SMS credits per month with full automation builder access, including abandoned cart flows.
+Omnisend is the runner-up with 60 free messages per month and combined email and push notification coverage.
+Both platforms require you to pay per message beyond the free allocation.
+For stores testing the channel before committing budget, Klaviyo's free tier provides enough volume to measure whether SMS generates meaningful revenue for your specific store before upgrading to a paid plan.

 How many SMS messages should I send per month?